 - Looking: If body packing is suspected, X-rays and possibly a CT scan are in order.

 - No Lab Work: Unfortunately, lab tests, such as urine toxicology, is not helpful when evaluating body packing.
 Negative results don’t rule out body packing and positive results don’t rule it in.

 The most common side effect of body packing/stuffing is toxicity from the substance ingested.
-While it is more common to have toxicity from body stuffing, when it is present in body packers it is more dangerous due to the likely larger amount of drugs ingestions.
+While it is more common to have toxicity from body stuffing, when it is present in body packers it is more dangerous due to the likely larger amount of drugs ingested.

 Patients ingesting stimulants, like cocaine and methamphetamines, can develop tachycardia, hypertension, and arrhythmias.
 Excessive doses could result in agitation, seizures and cardiac arrest.